-As adults, our expectations about others' actions are guided by a principle of rationality: all other things being equal, we expect agents to act rationally-indeed, this is what makes it possible for us to predict their actions (e.g., Dennett, 1987; Fodor, 1987).
+Adults' expectations about the actions of agents are guided by a principle of rationality: All other things being equal, adults expect agents to act rationally-indeed, this is what makes it possible to predict their actions (e.g., Dennett, 1987; Fodor, 1987).
 Do infants also expect agents to act rationally?
-Beginning with the seminal efforts of Csibra, Gergely, and their colleagues, a great deal of research has focused on infants' sensitivity to one corollary of the rationality principle, efficiency: agents should expend as little effort as possible to achieve their goals (e.g., Csibra, Bíró, Koós, & Gergely, 2003; Csibra, Gergely, Bíró, Koós, & Brockbank, 1999; Gergely, Bekkering, & Király, 2002; Gergely, Nádasdy, Csibra, & Bíró, 1995).
+Beginning with the seminal efforts of Csibra, Gergely, and their colleagues, a great deal of research has focused on infants' sensitivity to one corollary of the rationality principle, efficiency: Agents should expend as little effort as possible to achieve their goals (e.g., Csibra, Bíró, Koós, & Gergely, 2003; Csibra, Gergely, Bíró, Koós, & Brockbank, 1999; Gergely, Bekkering, & Király, 2002; Gergely, Nádasdy, Csibra, & Bíró, 1995).
 To date, two types of tasks have provided evidence that infants expect agents to act efficiently.

-In one type of task, infants first watch an agent pursue a goal in a scene; next, physical constraints in the scene are altered, and the task examines whether infants expect the agent to adopt the most efficient means possible to achieve the goal (e.g., Gergely et al., 1995; Kamewari, Kato, Kanda, Ishiguro, & Hiraki, 2005; Phillips & Wellman, 2005; Sodian, Schoeppner, & Metz, 2004).
-To illustrate, Gergely et al. (1995) habituated 12-month-olds to an event in which agent-A jumped over an obstacle to reach agent-B. In the test phase, the obstacle was removed and infants saw two test events.
-In the inefficient-action event, agent-A approached agent-B using the same jumping action as in the habituation trials.
-In the efficient-action event, agent-A approached agent-B by travelling in a straight line.
-Infants looked reliably longer at the inefficient-action event, suggesting that they expected agent-A to approach agent-B in a straight line, as this was now the most efficient path available.
+In one type of task, infants first watch a scene in which an agent pursues a goal.
+Next, physical constraints in the scene are altered, and infants are tested to determine whether they expect the agent to adopt the most efficient means possible to achieve the goal (e.g., Gergely et al., 1995; Kamewari, Kato, Kanda, Ishiguro, & Hiraki, 2005; Phillips & Wellman, 2005; Sodian, Schoeppner, & Metz, 2004).
+For example, Gergely et al. (1995) habituated 12-month-olds to an event in which Agent A jumped over an obstacle to reach Agent B. In the test phase, the obstacle was removed, and infants saw two test events.
+In the inefficient-action event, Agent A approached Agent B using the same jumping action as in the habituation trials.
+In the efficient-action event, Agent A approached Agent B by moving in a straight line.
+Infants looked reliably longer at the inefficient-action event, which suggests that they expected Agent A to approach Agent B in a straight line, the most efficient path available after the obstacle was removed.

-The other type of task involves showing infants an apparently inefficient action and examining whether they can generate an explanation for this action (e.g., Csibra et al., 2003; Gergely et al., 2002; Schwier, van Maanen, Carpenter, & Tomasello, 2006; Zmyj, Daum, &
+The other type of task involves showing infants an apparently inefficient action and examining whether they can generate an explanation for this action (e.g., Csibra et al., 2003; Gergely et al., 2002; Schwier, van Maanen, Carpenter, & Tomasello, 2006; Zmyj, Daum, & Aschersleben, 2009).
+For instance, Csibra et al. (2003) tested whether 12-month-olds could infer the presence of an obstacle to justify an inefficient action.
+Infants viewed a habituation event similar to that in Gergely et al. (1995) except that a screen occluded their view